kyma-project/kyma/docs/05-technical-reference/00-custom-resources/evnt-02-eventingbackend.md

 ## Sample custom resource

-This is a sample custom resource (CR) that the Eventing chart creates by default when Kyma is deployed.
+This is a sample custom resource (CR) that the Eventing Controller creates by default when Kyma is deployed.
 It has an empty `spec` section.

 ```yaml
 apiVersion: eventing.kyma-project.io/v1alpha1